sagemath/trac_to_gh/Issue 1186.md

 # Issue 1186: Charpoly of a matrix of polynomials sometimes breaks

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1186

 Original creator: kedlaya